rhboot/shim/SBAT.md

 This document focuses on the shim bootloader, not the UEFI specification or updates to UEFI firmware.

 ### Generation Number Based Revocation
-Microsoft may refer to this as a form of Secure Boot Advanced Targeting (SBAT), perhaps to be named EFI_CERT_SBAT.
-This introduces a mechanism to require a specific level of resistance to secure boot bypasses.
+Microsoft may refer to this as a form of UEFI Secure Boot Advanced Targeting (SBAT), perhaps to be named EFI_CERT_SBAT.
+This introduces a mechanism to require a specific level of resistance to UEFI Secure Boot bypasses.

 #### Generation-Based Revocation Overview
 Metadata that includes the vendor, product family, product, component, version and generation are added to artifacts.
 This metadata is protected by the digital signature.
 New image authorization data structures, akin to the EFI_CERT_foo EFI_SIGNATURE_DATA structure (see Signature Database in UEFI specification), describe how this metadata can be incorporated into allow or deny lists.
 In a simple implementation, 1 SBAT entry with security generations could be used for each revocable boot module, replacing many image hashes with 1 entry with security generations.
 To minimize the size of EFI_CERT_SBAT, the signature owner field might be omitted, and recommend that either metadata use shortened names, or perhaps the EFI_CERT_SBAT contains a hash of the non-generation metadata instead of the metadata itself.